Narigo/scalajs-fun/README.md

 that, there are some type issues that are pretty tricky to fix, due to type erasure.
 I'm actually unsure if it is possible to fix that at all right now...

+Thinking more about this, it might be a good idea to try and find a more scala-ish way.
+Using Maps feels a bit strange and, regarding the usage syntax in the tests, is not very user friendly.
+Maybe having a new type for `Sinks` and `Sources` could help.
+Got to investigate this idea further.